creativetimofficial/material-kit-react/README.md

-Created using the Creative Tim Material-UI Template as a base.
+Developed using the Material UI Template from https://www.creative-tim.com/product/material-kit-react